mnot/I-D/draft-nottingham-archive-embargo.md

 ~~~
 {: #f-abnf-embargo title="ABNF for Archive-Embargo line"}

+Note that the embargo period uses case-insensitive matching,
+so that "Q" and "q" both indicate 90 days.

 # The "Embargo-Allow" Rule

 Sites wishing to set archive embargos without knowledge of whether a particular crawler supports this protocol extension need a way to predicate an 'allow' rule on support for it.
 The "Embargo-Allow" rule serves this function.